How to Lower Mortgage Payment Without Refinancing

 - Your mortgage loan has a principal balance (the amount you owe).
 You also pay interest on this mortgage balance every month.

-- If you make a large lump sum payment towards the principal, you’ll owe less—and you’ll be paying interest on a lower amount.
-Your bank will automatically “recast” the mortgage loan to reflect a lower monthly payment over the same loan term.
+- If you make a large lump sum payment towards the principal, you’ll owe less—and you’ll be making an interest payment on a lower amount.
+Your bank will automatically “recast” the mortgage home loan to reflect a lower monthly payment over the same loan term.
 This can be a great option if you come into an inheritance or can liquidate assets.

-Of course, these options only work if you already have extra cash on hand.
+Of course, these options only work if you already have cash on hand for an extra payment.
 If you don’t, then a mortgage recast probably isn’t an option for you.
 If you’re still wondering how to lower your mortgage payment without refinancing or needing cash on hand, read on.

-If you’re having trouble meeting your mortgage payments or you’re simply unhappy with the terms of your loan, it never hurts to talk to your bank or mortgage lender.
-There’s a chance they’d be willing to make one of the following adjustments to bring down your monthly payment
+If you’re having trouble meeting your mortgage loan payments or you’re simply unhappy with the terms of your loan, it never hurts to talk to your bank or mortgage lender.
+There’s a chance they’d be willing to make one of the following adjustments to bring down your monthly payment to help you save money.

 - Extending your loan term – A conventional mortgage term is 30 years.
 However, your bank could extend your loan payment term or repayment plan to help lower your payments.
 Keep in mind that you’ll ultimately pay more in interest over the life of your conventional loan.